frictionlessdata/website-old/_case_studies/tesera.md

 more complex or resource-intensive, Lambda can trigger an ECS task to complete the work.

-## What are the next things you are going to be working on?

 We developed some basic CSV to DynamoDB and ElasticSearch loaders in support of a Common Operating Picture toolset for the [Fort McMurray Wildfires](https://en.wikipedia.org/wiki/2016_Fort_McMurray_wildfire).
-We’d like to clean those up, along with our existing RDS loaders and Lambda functions and start moving towards the framework described.
+In the coming days, we would like to clean those up, along with our existing RDS loaders and Lambda functions and start moving towards the framework described.
 We are cleaning up and open sourcing a number of utilities to facilitate these workflows with the goal of being able to describe data types in CSV files, then automatically map them or input them into a model.
-There may be an opportunity to explicitly identify how spatial feature information is carried within a Data Package or JSON Table Schema.
+There may be an opportunity to explicitly identify how spatial feature information is carried within a Data Package or Table Schema.

-## What do you think are some other potential use cases?

 We are kind of excited about the method and framework itself to have almost [Zapier](https://zapier.com/)- or [IFTTT](https://ifttt.com)-like capabilities for CSV data where we can rapidly accomplish many common use cases enabling resources to be prioritized to the business value.
-On the application side, we’ve been getting pretty excited about ElasticSearch and Kibana[^kibana] and perhaps extending them to bring together more seamless exploration of large dynamic geospatial datasets, especially where the data is
+On the application side, we have been getting pretty excited about ElasticSearch and Kibana[^kibana] and perhaps extending them to bring together more seamless exploration of large dynamic geospatial datasets, especially where the data is